apache/calcite/site/_docs/avatica_json_reference.md

 ### TypeInfoRequest

 {% highlight json %}
-{}
+{
+  "request": "getTypeInfo",
+}
 {% endhighlight %}

-This request has no attributes.
+There are no extra attributes on this Request.

 ## Responses

 The collection of all JSON objects returned as responses from Avatica.
+All Responses include a `response` attribute which uniquely identifies the concrete Response from all other Responses.

 ### ResultSetResponse

 {% highlight json %}
 {
+  "response": "resultSet",
-  connectionId: "000000-0000-0000-00000000",
+  "connectionId": "000000-0000-0000-00000000",
-  statementId: 12345,
+  "statementId": 12345,
-  ownStatement: true,
+  "ownStatement": true,
-  signature: Signature,
+  "signature": Signature,
-  firstFrame: Frame,
+  "firstFrame": Frame,
-  updateCount: 10
+  "updateCount": 10
 }
 {% endhighlight %}